 Piazza del Campo

 The cathedral's construction was started in 1196 and spanned the Middle Ages.
 In 1339 plans were drawn up to enlarge the cathedral with an enormous new nave but the plague of 1348 destroyed two thirds of the city's population and put a stop to the building.
 The beginnings of this work however can still be seen on Piazza Jacopo della Quercia.
-The astonishing marble inlaid floor of the Duomo is partly protected, and only opened fully for viewing from August to October each year.
+The astonishing marble inlaid floor of the Duomo is partly protected, and usually only opened fully for viewing from August to October.
 Accessed from inside the Duomo is the Libreria Piccolomini, a Renaissance masterpiece built to house the books of Pope Pius II.
 The Crypt and the Baptistry are also well worth a visit.
 Open 10.30 am - 7.30 pm Monday to Saturday and Sunday afternoons only until 6.30 pm.

 Museo dell'Opera del Duomo

 Situated in what would have been the new nave of the cathedral is this collection of sculpture and works of art which formerly adorned the Duomo itself.
 Open 9.30 am to 7.00 pm.

 Some of these hotels are known to Hedonistic Hiking and some are recommendations from people who have extended their walking tour in Italy in Siena.

 Without doubt the most upmarket hotel in the centre, but with a price tag to match.

 A charming historic hotel in the heart of the city with fabulous views across the Sienese countryside.
 This hotel is where we stay on our Palio tour.

 Converted from a 14th century Carmelite convent, this hotel is very comfortable with lovely views of the Tuscan countryside.